 Our co-educational pre-school caters for up to 60 students.
 It is committed to provision of the Early Years Learning Framework, with a strong emphasis on play-based learning and preparation for transition to school.

 There is an emphasis on developing language and social skills, exploring, experimenting and constructing.
 We also offer an intensive pre-instrumental music program, run by a qualified music teacher.

 "A flexible daily program responds to the needs of each individual child and they are encouraged to develop a feeling of self worth, and a positive self-image."

 "Waverley cultivates the best in individuals and creates an ethos of teamwork and community."

 Catholic beliefs remain at the centre of our school life, and we are fortunate to have a strong College Board, enthusiastic parent bodies and a dedicated Old Boys Union.
 Together as a community, we strive to support our students as they liberate their potential and contend with the challenges of the 21st century.
 If you are seeking a school which can offer your child educational excellence with the broadest possible opportunities to explore and grow, we would like to partner with you in that endeavour.

-For more information on our Phase 2 strategy and our hopes for our students, please read the conversation I had about the future of Waverley College.
+For more information on what we offer our for our students, please read through our ‘Conversations’.
 If you are interested in joining the Waverley Community with your son(s), you can find out more about the enrolment procedure here or book a tour here.